Amalagu/Amalagu/README.md

-- 👋 Hi, I’m @Amalagu
+- 👋 Hi, I’m @Amalagu Chike
-- 👀 I’m interested in Backend development  with python
+- 👀 Senior Django Dev (in view)
-- 🌱 I’m currently learning Python,  SQL and Linux
+- 🌱 I’m a fullstack web developer with special skills in Python, Flutter, SQL and Linux
 - 💞️ I’m looking to collaborate on Backend projects
 - 📫 How to reach me simonamalagu4@gmail.com